 - 2 Tbsp. butter or oil

-Peel sweet potatoes with a vegetable peeler and then shred them in either a large food processor or by using a handheld cheese grater.
-You should end up with roughly 6 cups of shredded potatoes.
+- Prep the Potatoes: Peel sweet potatoes with a vegetable peeler and then shred them in either a large food processor or by using a handheld cheese grater.
+You should end up with roughly 6 cups of shredded potatoes.1 ¼ lbs. sweet potatoes

-Serve immediately with a sprinkle of chopped chives and sour cream.
+- Serve the hash browns immediately with a sprinkle of chopped chives and sour cream.
 Enjoy!